-Running in nature is how I prevent myself from losing my marbles on fellow humans.
-Plus, I avoid the fees of a gym membership and save on good habits for a healthy lifestyle.
+Running outside is how I prevent losing my marbles on fellow humans.
+Plus, I avoid gym fees and save on good habits for a healthy lifestyle.

-I love to run on the River’s Edge Trail where I can watch the stately pelicans bob gently in the waves or listen to the gaggle of geese heckle each other.
+I love to run on a trail by the river where I can watch the stately pelicans bob gently in the waves or listen to the gaggle of geese heckle each other.
 They are really good at heckling.

 I also rise before the sun to practice the deep breathing and gentle stretches of yoga.
 Occasionally, I get wobbly which tends to happen when it’s a long hiking day.
-Yoga is how I strengthen my core so I don’t crash face-first onto a gravel trail.
+Yoga is how I strengthen my core, so I don’t crash face-first onto the gravel trail.

-Nine hours of sleep is what I need but I typically get seven to eight hours.
+Nine hours of sleep is what I need but I get 7 to 8 hours consistently.
 I wake up feeling groggy and sad to be leaving the comforts of my bed.
 This discomfort is my not-so-subtle nudge that I need more sleep.

-I struggle with getting more sleep because it seems like there is always so much to do but so little time.
+I struggle with getting more sleep because it seems like there is always more to do but little time.
 My body and my bank account would probably prefer if I slept more.
 I would prefer if I slept more.

 Grey hair, wrinkles, and age spots.
 These are a few of my testaments to age.
 It is a burden I gladly bear.
-But I am greedy because I want to age gracefully not with the average $1200 a year prescription drug price tag.
+But I’m greedy because I want to age gracefully not with the average $1200 a year prescription drug price tag.